• Home

 Do I need jacking mode to lift my Panamera?

 Yes — the Panamera has air suspension, so switch the levelling off via the touchscreen before jacking.
+It stops the system pumping air in or out under the jack, which keeps the car stable while it is raised and protects the suspension components.

 Where is the setting?